circlefin/recoverable-wrapper/README.md

-# intro
+# Recoverable Wrapper Tokens

-This repo contains prototyping work for recoverable tokens.
+This repo contains implementations pertaining to recoverable wrapper tokens.

-# todo

-- If wanted by SCP: Make an escrow version (disallows spending of unsettled funds, and sender can retract the funds )

-# get started
+# Get started

-## install dependences
+## Install dependences

 - Run `git submodule update --init --recursive` to update/download all libraries.
 - Run `nvm use 16` to use node 16.
 - Run `yarn install` to install any additional dependencies.

-## install foundry
+## Install foundry

 - Run `curl -L https://foundry.paradigm.xyz | bash`
 - Follow the instructions of that command to source env file